raspberrypilearning/burping-jelly-baby/worksheet.md

     *Note that you will be only able to have one burping jellybaby button.
 Only use GPIO 3 and GND for this tutorial.*

-5. Take the other end of one of the jumper leads and push it onto pin 3 of the General Purpose Input-Output (GPIO) header which is connected to one of the GPIO channels.
+5. Take the other end of one of the jumper leads and push it onto `GPIO 3` of the General Purpose Input-Output (GPIO) header which is connected to one of the GPIO channels.

-6. Take the end of the other jumper lead and push it onto pin 25 of the GPIO header which is connected to ground.
+6. Take the end of the other jumper lead and push it onto the pin next to `GPIO 3` labelled `GND`.

     **Warning:** You can damage your Raspberry Pi if you do not use the GPIO pins correctly!

 7. Make sure your Raspberry Pi has speakers or headphones so that you can hear your jelly baby burping.
 If you are using headphones or a speaker on the Raspberry Pi, you will need to type the following command to redirect sound to the headphone socket in the **Terminal** which can be opened by clicking on **Menu** and then **Accessories**:

     `amixer cset numid=3 1`

-## Downloading and playing screams!
+## Sound of a burp!

 So far you have created your input device and have your Raspberry Pi set up and running.
 You now need to find a burping sound file and move it into a new folder.
 This can all be achieved in a **Terminal** window: